-- (1) Students in Year 3 must submit a Application for Readmission/Internal Transfer form. - (2) Students in Year 3 who have completed less than ★99 toward the BPE/BEd program, but who have an AGPA of at least 2.0, may select a program alternative: a.
-Remain in Year 3 of the BPE/BEd program in the Faculty of Physical Education - Remain in Year 3 of the BPE/BEd program in the Faculty of Physical Education for one additional year; or - Apply to enter the BPE degree program and complete a modified Individualized Concentration.
+- (1) Students in Year 3 must submit a Application for Readmission/Internal Transfer form. - (2) Students in Year 3 who have completed less than ★99 toward the BPE/BEd program, but who have an AGPA of at least 2.0, may select a program alternative: - a.
+Remain in Year 3 of the BPE/BEd program in the Faculty of Physical Education for one additional year; or - b.
+Apply to enter the BPE degree program and complete a modified Individualized Concentration.

-15.5.5 Bachelor of Arts (Native Studies)/Bachelor of Education Combined Degrees
+15.6.5 Bachelor of Arts (Native Studies)/Bachelor of Education Combined Degrees

-See §15.9.2 for admission requirements to Years 1, 2 and 3.
+See §15.10.2 for admission requirements to Years 1, 2 and 3.

 Students initially apply for admission to the School of Native Studies and Recreation and are considered registered in that School for the first three years of the program.
-All qualified Year 3 BA(NS)/BEd students will be promoted to Year 4 in the Faculty of Education providing a minimum AGPA of 2.0 has been achieved, and a minimum of ± 90 applicable to the BA(NS)/BEd program has been successfully completed.
+All qualified Year 3 BA(NS)/BEd students will be promoted to Year 4 in the Faculty of Education providing a minimum AGPA of 2.0 has been achieved, and a minimum of \star 90 applicable to the BA(NS)/BEd program has been successfully completed.